 Do you have a small garage, large vehicle, a new driver, or maybe you're chronically in a hurry?
-If any of these are true, it's possible that you've either bumped the wall or scuffed a bumper with the garage door when it came down.
+If any of these are true, you may have either bumped the wall or scuffed a bumper with the garage door when it came down.
 Both are frustrating and cause extra, unnecessary repair work.
 These parking helpers are inexpensive, easy to install, and will save you repair headaches in the future.

 01 of 05